-- Travelled through an infected country (listed below) in the last 14 days or had contact with someone who has. (they must also isolate themselves for 14 days). - There is currently 8 heavily infected countries which are; China, Italy, Hong Kong, Iran, Singapore, Korea, Japan or the city Paris.
-You must self-isolate for 14 days if you have returned from or been in contact with someone from these countries recently. - Been in close contact with a confirmed case of coronavirus in the last 14 days (they also must isolate themselves for 14 days after the date of last contact with the confirmed case).
+- Travelled through a country not on the green list in the last 14 days or had contact with someone who has. (they must also isolate themselves for 14 days). - Have any Covid-19 symptoms. - Been in close contact with a confirmed case of coronavirus in the last 14 days (they also must isolate themselves for 14 days after the date of last contact with the confirmed case).